Using Forests in Multivariate Regression Discontinuity Designs: Introduction

 What should an empirical researcher do in the presence of multiple scores, then?
-We consider, as alternatives to these existing approaches, two machine-learning-type estimators that have gained popularity in estimating heterogeneous treatment effect under unconfoundedness, but have not been fully exploited in the empirical RD literature---honest regression forests of \citet{WA18} and local linear forests of \citet{FTAW20}.
-Like local linear regressions, these ensemble-tree methods construct a neighborhood near a given cutoff, weighting observations by how frequently they fall into the same leaf as the cutoff across all the trees in the forest.
-Regression forests return the weighted average of outcomes within that neighborhood as the estimate, whereas local linear forests use these forest weights to run a weighted linear regression to further capture any smooth signals.
+We consider, as alternatives to these existing approaches, two estimators that have gained popularity in estimating heterogeneous treatment effect under unconfoundedness, but have not been fully exploited in the empirical RD literature---honest regression forests of \citet{WA18} and local linear forests of \citet{FTAW20}.
+Like local linear regressions, these ensemble-tree methods construct a neighborhood (i.e., leaf) for a given cutoff, weighting observations by how frequently they fall into the same leaf as the cutoff across all the trees in the forest.
+Regression forests return the weighted average of outcomes within that neighborhood as the estimate, whereas local linear forests use these forest weights to run a weighted linear regression to capture smooth signals.
 Thus, regression forests and local linear forests are, respectively, analogues of local constant and local linear regressions, with forest weights replacing kernel weights.
-Since the identified conditional treatment effect at a given cutoff---or more precisely, treatment boundary point, for multivariate designs---is simply the difference between two conditional means, we mimic the standard local linear regression estimation procedure by building two forests using treated and control observations, respectively, and obtain the estimated conditional treatment effect by subtracting the the control forest estimate from the treated forest estimate, both evaluated at the same treatment boundary point.
-These forest-based estimators are easy to implement, allow for valid inference, and can accommodate any fixed number of scores that does not grow with the sample size.
+Since the identified conditional treatment effect at a given cutoff is simply the difference between two conditional means, we mimic the standard local linear regression approach by building two forests using treated and control observations, respectively, and estimate the conditional treatment effect by subtracting the control forest estimate from the treated counterpart, both evaluated at the same cutoff.
+These forest-based estimators are easy to implement, allow valid inference, and can accommodate any fixed number of scores that does not grow with the sample size.